FadedB/Pin-It/README.md

 - **Remove** a pinned image by right clicking on an image.

 Hovering over a pinned images shows additional controls:
-- **Copy** a pinned image to your clipboard by pressing the left most button.
+- **Copy** a pinned image to your clipboard by pressing the leftmost button.
-- **Reset** a pinned image to it's original location and size.
+- **Reset** a pinned image to its original location and size.

 ![image](https://github.com/user-attachments/assets/f9b6e845-0d96-445c-8006-66ee1230dc3d)